 Archaeology Southwest approaches each prospective easement as the beginning of a continuing partnership with the landowner and neighbors.
 We work with an interested landowner to identify shared interests, minimize costs and concerns, and determine whether an easement will meet the goals of the land- owner and our preservation mission.

 Thorough understanding of the land under consideration, the heritage resources present, and the current or potential preservation threats is achieved through on-site visits and face-to-face deliberations.
-Once parties are in full agreement about what if any land uses and alterations will be allowed going forward, easement paperwork is usually easy to
+Once parties are in full agreement about what if any land uses and alterations will be allowed going forward, easement paperwork is usually easy to prepare.

 Who may grant a conservation easement?